Here’s a short guide to freezing baguettes. Learn how to freeze, defrost, and reheat baguettes.

 Baguettes freeze well.
-Place the bread (whole, halved, or sliced) in a freezer bag and chuck it in the freezer.
+Place the French bread (whole, halved, or sliced) in a freezer bag and chuck it in the freezer.
 To better retain the quality, you can wrap the baguette tightly with aluminum foil before putting it in the bag.

 That’s the 2-sentence answer if you’re in a hurry.

 Interested in learning more, including details on the freezing process and ways to defrost or reheat a baguette?